Texas Layoffs — May 2011

 Largest Layoffs

-The largest notice was filed by United Space Alliance, LLC (JSC) - Houston2 at its Houston facility, reporting 311 affected workers.
+The single largest action involved United Space Alliance, LLC (JSC) - Houston2 at its Houston facility, reporting 311 affected workers.
 CSC - Applied Technology Group - Temple followed with 234 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.